 - Negotiate with the instructor to take the exam with Disability Services at a later date (providing 5 business days notification)

 - Negotiate an alternative accommodation that can be provided within the department.

 - Take the exam in the classroom without accommodations.

 - The student is responsible to be on time for the exam.
 If the student is more than 15 minutes late for the scheduled exam, time will be deducted from the exam accommodation time.
-If later than 30 minutes, the exam will be taken from the student and the student will be referred back to the instructor.
-The instructor will make the determination if the student will be allowed to reschedule in the academic department or with DS at another time.
+If later than 30 minutes the student may jeopardize the opportunity to take the exam.
+The instructor will make the determination if the student will be allowed to reschedule the exam at another time.
 The instructor should follow his/her course policy for missed exams.